Towamencin Township, Pennsylvania

-Towamencin Township is a township in Montgomery County, Pennsylvania, United States.
+Towamencin Township is a home-rule township in Montgomery County, Pennsylvania, United States.
 The population was 17,578 at the 2010 census.
 It is part of the North Penn School District and the North Penn Valley region that is centered around the borough of Lansdale.
 Towamencin has residential neighborhoods, historic farmhouses, recreational facilities, many schools, and open spaces.
 The community is a mix of residential, commercial and rural development.
 The Township is centrally located within Montgomery County with easy access to the Pennsylvania Turnpike’s Northeast Extension.

 Etymology

 The name Towamencin is of Native American origin, although there exists some disagreement about the name's history.
-Some early sources, such as the 1850 United States Census, record the township's name as "Towamensing."
+Some early sources, such as the 1850 United States census, record the township's name as "Towamensing."
 The Towamensing name appears on local tax records as late as 1922, although the 1920 census records the township with the modern spelling of Towamencin.
 According to History of Montgomery County, Pennsylvania, Volume II, both the Towamensing and Towamencin spellings were in use circa 1884.
 The same source cites Towamensing as the original spelling, but notes that the Towamencin spelling was in use for government records in Norristown.
 It is unclear when the modern spelling of Towamencin was universally adopted.

 The name "Towamensing" is Lenape in origin and means either "the place of feeding cattle" or "pasture land," or "a fording place at the falls".
 However, an alternative source claims that, while the name Towamencin is of Native American origin, it instead means "poplar tree."

 A third source claims that the name was derived from an existing Native American name for Towamencin Creek, rather than the creek being named for the township.
+This claim is supported by the petition to erect the Township, which indicated that "The desire of the Subscibers is that the township may be called Touamensen being the Indian name of the Creek yt springs & runs through the same."

 An alternative local legend is that a local landowner, Heinrich Fry, purchased some land near what is now known as the Towamencin Creek.
 On this tract of land was a Native village whose chief spoke broken English.
 He observed one day two men clearing trees near the creek and said "Towha-men-seen", meaning "Two men seen."
 As the legend goes, the chief's pronunciation stuck, and is how Towamencin got its name.